 Cort holds a Bachelor of Arts Degree in International Business from Hawaii Pacific University, and a Master's Degree in Business Administration from the American Graduate School of International Management-Thunderbird.

-Carole Jacques is the Director of Marketing & Client Services at Lux Research.
-In her role, Carole is responsible for managing Lux Research's marketing and client strategy, including public relations, event management, and lead generation.
+Carole Jacques is the Director of Marketing at Lux Research.
+In her role, Carole is responsible for managing Lux Research's marketing strategy, including public relations, event management, and lead generation.
 Before joining Lux Research, Carole's career covered a broad range of marketing positions, with emphasis on market research, product management, and customer care.
 Carole was Vice President of Client Research with global market analyst, AMR Research, where she led the User Client Research program and initiated AMR's Benchmark Analytix.
 Prior to her experience at AMR, Carole was a Product Manager for data storage products at NEC, where she managed all aspects of a product life cycle.
 In addition, Carole started the Storage Products Market Program at International Data Corp.
 (IDC) and was responsible for market analysis, strategic analysis and trend analysis.